Is the Briard right for you? This page is all about that question.

 Are you physically capable of dealing with a Briard?

 Briards are strong, large, exuberant dogs.
 They can easily knock over a child, and can set an adult on his or her backside.
-Briards must be trained, and that training, even with a puppy, takes physical strength.
+Briards must be trained, and that training, even with a puppy, takes some physical strength.
 Once trained, an adult, settled Briard is a joy to be with.

 Can you be consistent and fair in training?